profit without cash flow

 Your working capital target depends on your industry’s rhythm.
 Here’s what you need to know:

 Stop guessing.
-Calculate your daily burn rateThe rate at which a company spends its cash reserves before, multiply it by your industry benchmark, and that’s your target.
+Calculate your daily burn rate, multiply it by your industry benchmark, and that’s your target.
 You’re not hoarding cash, you’re building the foundation that lets you say “yes” to opportunity without breaking into a cold sweat over payroll.

 Transitioning From Reactionary Survival To Strategic Growth